PLEASE READ Chapter 2 instead of Chapter 1. Chapter 2 is a revised version of Chapter One, amended for clarity.

 Arthur's brow crinkled as he brought the glass to his lips, taking a satisfying drink.
-"Well if you're saying I'm running away from my feelings, then we're on the same page.
-Literally, you've written as much this month as I have."
-He shook his head.
-"Maybe I'm scared of my success."
+"Well if you're saying I'm running away from my feelings, that's what I've been saying.
+I'm scared of my success."

 "I just don't know if that's all.
 Sounds to me like ya've got some soul searching to do."
 He paused.
 "When's the last time ya' knew what ya' wanted to write about?"

-"Well, right before I got to the inn, actually.
+"Well, right before I got here, actually.
 Then… things just went black.
 The whole reason I came here was to be alone to work on new material.
 Now I don't have anything.
 What am I supposed to tell my agent when I get back home?
 That I pranced about for a whole month doing nothing?"

 "No. But I think ya' might want to consider what got ya' mind off track."

 The distressed writer leaned forward, his head lightly tapping the bar for a moment.
 "Nothing.
 Nothing I could think off, anyway.
-Anytime I try to think of something I come up blank.
+I can't think of anything really.
 That's the problem.
 How can I write if I've got no thoughts in this cranium of mine?"

 "Ya' have to be thinkin' of somethin' when you look at that paper of yours."

-For a moment Arthur glanced up, his eyes then drifting back to the archway leading back to the lobby.
+For a moment Arthur glanced up, his eyes then drifting back to the archway leading back into the lobby.
 "Well, yes.
 I suppose there is, but…" He shook his head.
 "But it's impossible."